jasonkuhrt/flo/README.md

 flo

-Create worktree from branch or GitHub issue
+Create worktree from branch or GitHub issue (shorthand for 'flo start')

 COMMANDS
+  end        End your work by removing a worktree
+             (alias: rm)
-  flo        Create worktree from branch or GitHub issue list       List all git worktrees with branches and paths prune      Clean up Git metadata for manually deleted worktrees rm         Safely remove a git worktree by branch name or issue number
+  list       List all git worktrees with branches and paths prune      Clean up Git metadata for manually deleted worktrees rm         Safely remove a git worktree by branch name or issue number start      Start work by creating a worktree from an issue or branch

 OPTIONS
   -h, --help       Show this help message
   -v, --version    Show version information

 POSITIONAL PARAMETERS
-  <issue-or-branch>    GitHub issue number or branch name
+  <issue-or-branch>    GitHub issue number or branch name (optional - shows interactive picker if omitted)

 WORKTREE ORGANIZATION